 The majority of the site comprises the Grade II Listed Castlefield Viaduct, a beautiful reminder of city’s history and contribution to the industrial revolution.
 Viadux Phase Two will create a composition of buildings which fit perfectly into this part of the city centre, building upon the Viadux Phase One design principles, and completes the city centre block which extends from Deansgate to Albion Street.

-Working with architectural practice SimpsonHaugh, these proposals build upon the Viadux Phase One residential development, a simple and elegant building with a ‘fin’ façade design which has been under construction since 2020 and is due for completion by summer 2024.
+Working with architectural practice SimpsonHaugh, these proposals build upon the Viadux Phase One residential development, a simple and elegant building with a ‘fin’ façade design which was completed in 2024.

 Identified as a key regeneration priority by Manchester City Council, Phase Two provides the opportunity to deliver new affordable homes to the city centre’s housing offer, together with commercial spaces to support the city’s economic growth.
-As part of this, the plans include 130 affordable homes in a 23-storey building that contribute towards the need for city centre affordable housing.
+As part of this, the plans include 585 homes, with 133 affordable, in two buildings and a 160 bedroom 5* hotel.

 The footways and public realm around Great Bridgewater Street and Albion Street will be transformed, bringing this part of the city centre back as a place that people feel safe walking through day or night, and want to spend time.
 In addition, the historic Castlefield Viaduct will be enlivened and opened out for people to appreciate and enjoy, so we’re looking forward to seeing the transformation of the area in years to come.

-The new Viadux Phase Two development is set to compete with the Renaker skyscraper that was proposed earlier this year, which is planned to be a whopping 70 storeys high, just a stone’s throw away from the Viadux site, over in Deansgate Square where several luxury high-rises have made a home.
+The new Viadux Phase Two development is set to compete with the Renaker skyscraper that was approved last year, which is planned to be a whopping 70 storeys high, just a stone’s throw away from the Viadux site, over in Deansgate Square where several luxury high-rises have made a home.